zopa-simon-cass/tapNrun/README.md

 * In order to move, tap the key 'l' repeatedly.
 The faster you tap the key, the faster you will move.

 There are two automated players in lane 3 and 4.
 Do not be deceived!
 These players are extremely speedy.
-There will be a three second countdown before the game begins.
+In addition, there will be a three second countdown before the game begins.

+## Health Warning

+Due to the addictive nature of the game, be aware of contractive repetitive strain injury (RSI) from tap tap tappin' ;)

 ## User Stories